 What kind of support is available for SEND

-Every nursery, school and college has an obligation to support children with special educational needs (SEN), as outlined in the mainstream core standards.
+Every education provider has an obligation to support children with special educational needs and disabilities (SEND), as outlined in the best practice guidance (for early years, including nurseries and childminders) and mainstream core standards (for schools).

-Most children with SEN can have their needs met in mainstream nurseries, schools and colleges.
+Most children with SEND can have their needs met in mainstream nurseries, schools and colleges.
+In partnership with schools, we want to make sure that your child can be supported, therefore schools should follow the standards below to support your child:

 If you’re worried about your child’s progress, start by speaking to your child’s teacher or the school’s special educational needs coordinator (SENCO).
 If your child does not have a place at nursery, school or college, start by speaking to your health visitor.